Portugal will be the headquarters of a European Research Infrastructure

 (only available in Portuguese)

 MIRRI (Microbial Resource Research Infrastructure) is a European infrastructure that is in the process of becoming an ERIC, becoming an independent legal entity.
-Its Coordination Unit will be based at the University of Minho and the IT services will be operated at the University of Valencia.
+Its Coordination Unit will be located at the University of Minho and the IT services will be operated at the University of Valencia.

 More information at www.mirri.org